Niuskir/Electron-Orbitals-Blender-3D/README.md

 Each Blender object generated will be placed in the correct location in 3D space as defined by the n, l & m grid contained in the blend file.

-The script requires the Python modules sympy and mpmath to be installed in the following Blender folder (they do not come standard in Blender):
+The script requires the Python modules sympy and mpmath to be added to the blender python installation folder.
+This can be done by doing the following in Windows:
-C:\Program Files\Blender Foundation\Blender 2.82\2.82\python\lib\site-packages

-Sympy can be downloaded here: https://www.sympy.org/en/index.html Mpmath can be downloaded here: http://mpmath.org/
+1) Navigate using the File Explorer to the Blender python install folder, in my case with Blender 3.0 this was C:\Program Files\Blender Foundation\Blender 3.0\3.0\python\bin.
+2) Copy the address in the File Explorerer address bar using Ctrl C
+3) Launch the Windows Command Prompt as Administrator
+4) Enter cd and then Ctrl V to paste the address you copied above so you end up with "cd C:\Program Files\Blender Foundation\Blender 3.0\3.0\python\bin" and press enter.
+5) Enter "python -m pip install --upgrade pip" to update to the latest pip version
+6) Enter "python -m pip install mpmath --upgrade --force" to install mpmath
+7) Enter "python -m pip install sympy --upgrade --force" to install sympy.
+If needed this will also replace mpmath to the correct matching version.

+You now should have all the python modules needed to run the blender script.
+You need to repeat these steps with each new install of Blender.
+Unfortunately i don't know the correct steps on how to add sympy and mpmath in Blender using Linux.

-The sw versions i ran this script with are: Blender 2.82a, sympy 1.5.1 and mpmath 1.1.0.
-This script ran without problems in the Blender 2.83 Alpha version (as of 03/14/20) as well (don't forget to add sympy and mpmath).
+The sw versions i ran this script with are: Blender 3.0.1, sympy 1.9 and mpmath 1.2.1.

 The script calculates the orbital cloud(s) using the proper scientific formulas and then uses the Marching Cubes computer graphics algoritm to visualize the electron orbitals at various isosurfaces (probability levels).

 I am not an experienced Python developer and not a scientist so am sure there are better and proper and faster ways to get things done.
 The script is complete in the sense that it generates single or multiple orbital(s) in a mesh object in Blender and you can play around changing n.l.m, # of contours & isolevel.
-Rendering can be done in EEVEE or Cycles..
+Rendering can be done in EEVEE or Cycles.

+Please note that if you don't know Blender and also have limited computer knowledge you most likely will not be able to run the script succesfully.

 This is a hobby project and was done just for the fun of it.

-If you are interested is this kind of stuff using Blender, this can help you get started and if you know Blender, or want to learn Blender, the full capability of this software is available.
+If you are interested is this kind of stuff using Blender, this can help you get started and if you know Blender, or want to learn Blender, the full capability of this software is available free of charge and there is and increadible amount of free eduction and support available in many places on the interbet.

 Hope this is of value to someone.